tonyaellie/tonya-utils/README.md

 - Quadratic Solver: A tool for solving quadratic equations (possibly with complex numbers and higher degree polynomials).
 - Distribution Calculator: A tool for calculating the distribution of a given set of numbers (binomial, geometric, negative binomial, poison, etc).
 - Jellyfin Music Player: A music player for Jellyfin.
-- Syllable Counter: A tool for counting the number of syllables in a given piece of text.

 ## Utils that probably need a server/database